-Record Number of Children Died in Hot Cars in 2018
+Record Number of Children Died in Hot Cars in 2018 and 2019

 Educate yourself and everyone you know about this danger.
 The National Safety Council offers a free online course about the danger of vehicular heatstroke and children, the three primary circumstances that have led to children dying and what we all can do to prevent these deaths.
 One child is too many.

 Even on mild or cloudy days, temperatures inside vehicles can reach life-threatening levels.
 Leaving windows slightly open doesn't help.
 Children should never be left unattended or be able to get inside a vehicle.

 Three primary circumstances resulting in deaths of children in hot cars are:

 NSC advises parents and caregivers to stick to a routine and avoid distractions to reduce the risk of forgetting a child.
 Place a purse, briefcase or even a left shoe in the back seat to force you to take one last look before walking away.
 Keep car doors locked so children cannot gain access, and teach them that cars are not play areas.
 There is no safe amount of time to leave a child in a vehicle, even if you are just running a quick errand.

 Print and share: